tel 01732 833085 · e-mail david wallis

 There are changes in the Access VBA as you move up through the versions.
 Some of these changes are quite major ones.
 Some offer increased functionality that you may wish to exploit as part of a conversion upgrade.

-If your database is in the form of an MDE file, there are utilities advertised that claim to unlock MDEs.
+If your database is in MDE file format, there are utilities advertised that claim to unlock MDEs.
 Once unlocked, so the claim goes, you can make changes to your MDE.

 DMW have tried one unlocker program that gets mentioned a lot on the Web.
-In those of Access 97 MDEs that DMW have 'unlocked' using it, the majority of forms and reports will not go into design view.
-Furthermore, none of the VBA modules are accessible.
+In those Access 97 MDEs that DMW have 'unlocked' using it, the majority of forms and reports will not go into design view.
+Furthermore, none of the VBA modules is rendered accessible.

-So now may be the best time to review the functionality of your database prior to offering to tender for the rewrite.
+So a conversion may be the best time to review the functionality of your database prior to offering to tender for the rewrite.